-What automation is
+Defining automation

 Automation is not new.
 From the beginning, humans have constantly developed new and superior tools and technologies to produce greater economic output with less human effort.
 Some of these advances have been transformational, with broad impact across many sectors of the economy—such as the steam engine, electricity, and information technologies.
 Others gains have been more specialized—for example, mechanized weaving looms, industrial robots, or automated teller machines.